hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 If the current authorized contract list is ``[ "splinterlands" ]``, then after calling the above example action, the list will be updated to ``[ "splinterlands","mycontract","anothercontract","mygamecontract" ]``

 ### removeAuthorizedIssuingAccounts:
-Removes Steem accounts from the list of accounts that are authorized to issue new tokens on behalf of the NFT owner.
+Removes Hive accounts from the list of accounts that are authorized to issue new tokens on behalf of the NFT owner.
 This will NOT replace the existing list; it only removes from it.
 * requires active key: yes

-* can be called by: Steem account that owns the NFT
+* can be called by: Hive account that owns the NFT

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)
-  * accounts (array of string): a list of Steem accounts to remove from the authorized list
+  * accounts (array of string): a list of Hive accounts to remove from the authorized list

 * example:
 ```